Ethan Anthony

-Ethan Anthony is an American architect, author, and academic.
+Ethan Anthony (born October 14, 1950) is an American architect, author, and academic.
 As president of Cram and Ferguson Architects LLC, Anthony focuses on the design of the new Traditional American church architecture.
 During the last three decades, Anthony has designed numerous new traditional churches and interiors and has gained a national reputation for his work in liturgical architecture.
 His liturgical work can now be found in fifteen states.

 Early life and education

 Ethan Anthony was born October 14, 1950, in Iowa City, Iowa.
 He spent his youth in Stow, Massachusetts, where he attended Stow public schools.
 He graduated from Xavier High School (Jesuit Brothers) in Concord, Massachusetts, in 1968 and attended the Boston Architectural College, School of Architecture from 1970 to 1977.
 While there he studied under Peter Blake, Arcangelo Cascieri, and Carl Koch before transferring to the University of Oregon at Eugene.
 There, Anthony completed his Bachelor of Architecture degree in 1980, studying painting under Frank Okada and Brian Kaslov and architecture in the studio of Professor Gary Moye.